 For investors that want a strong pharma stock with good dividends, Merck is an excellent choice.

-The best dividend stocks in 2020 show resilience
+The best dividend stocks of 2020 show resilience

 While 2020 has been a brutal year for many stocks, dividend stocks have proven resilient.
 With strong cash flows and reliable quarterly payouts, investors can rest assured with these stocks in their portfolios.
-With TradingSim’s blogs and charts, investors can find the best dividend stocks in 2020 and beyond.
+With TradingSim’s blogs and charts, investors can find the best dividend stocks of 2020 to buy and hold.